biolimbo/coolify-highlight-service-template/README.md

 > 🤝 **Open to Collaboration** 🤝
 > This project welcomes contributions!
 Feel free to submit pull requests, report issues, or suggest improvements.

-This repository contains a Docker Compose configuration for running the Highlight application stack, which includes a full observability and monitoring platform with session replay, error tracking, and performance monitoring capabilities.
+This repository contains a Docker Compose configuration for running the Highlight application stack, which includes a full observability and monitoring platform with OpenTelemetry collection, error tracking, and performance monitoring capabilities.

 ## Overview

 Highlight is an open-source observability platform that provides:

-- Session replay and user analytics
+- Full OpenTelemetry (OTEL) support for traces, metrics, and logs
 - Error tracking and monitoring
 - Performance monitoring and metrics
 - Real-time debugging capabilities
+- Multiple log ingestion protocols (Fluent Forward, Syslog, AWS Firehose)

 ## Architecture